Fan Fic / Consequences Of Unoriginality

 - Only Sane Man: Subverted.
 While Emeris and Celestia appear to be the only ones not caught up in the craziness surrounding the GSE, it's later revealed that everyone else is completely aware of how they're acting, but the curse prevents them from controlling themselves, to the point where they're physically incapable of spouting anything other than mindless adoration for 'Gary'.
 And thus, from talking to each other about anypony else’s experiences with him.
 Classical conditioning ensures that this remains largely the same even after the cures ends.

 - Parental Substitute: Celestia to Emeris.
 He does have an actual living mom, but is effectively unable to ever see or contact her again.

 - Poor Communication Kills: Enforced.
 Nopony can talk about Gary, because anytime they try there are compelled by the GSE to gush about his amazingness.
-So nopony actually knows what Gary did to anypony else—and they have ample cause to assume the worst (although this excuse begins to run thin pretty fast).
-And because of the huge trauma and shame of how they were influenced, as well as two years of being conditioned not to talk about Gary… even after the curse is removed, misunderstandings just keep building up.
+So nopony actually knows what Gary did to anypony else -— and they have ample cause to assume the worst, although this excuse begins to run thin pretty fast.
+And because of the huge trauma and shame of how they were influenced, as well as two years of being conditioned not to talk about Gary, even after the curse is removed the misunderstandings just keep building up.

 - Prolonged Prologue: Weighing in at over 10,000 words, the story spends considerable time setting the stage and showing just how bad the curse actually is.

-- Rape as Drama: While this doesn't actually occur, this trope is played mostly straight when Twilight believes that Emeris ended up raping her friends by taking advantage of their behaviour under the GSE, not realising her attempts to trick him into sex were actually the closest anyone had gotten—although Fluttershy came very close.
+- Rape as Drama: While this doesn't actually occur to any named character on page (though Emeris likely had to deal with victims of this due to the GSE), this trope is played mostly straight when Twilight believes that Emeris ended up raping her friends by taking advantage of their behaviour under the GSE, not realising her attempts to trick him into sex were actually the closest anyone had gotten -— although Fluttershy came very close.